1856 Massachusetts gubernatorial election

 The 1856 Massachusetts gubernatorial election on November 4.
 Incumbent Know-Nothing governor Henry J. Gardner was re-elected to a third term.
 He benefited greatly from a deal with the state's new Republican Party, which agreed not to field a candidate in exchange for Gardner's support of presidential nominee John C. Frémont.
 With no serious challenger in the field against him, Gardner easily defeated Democrat Erasmus Beach and George W. Gordon, an American Party member running in support of the national ticket.

+This was the last election in which the Know-Nothing won a Massachusetts gubernatorial election.

 This was the last election in which the Whig Party participated.